Chapter 30. Lead-Based Paint Activities Regulations

 18VAC15-30-480.
 Initial training criteria for lead risk assessors.

-The lead risk assessor course shall last a minimum of 16 hours and shall address the following topics with a minimum of four hours devoted to hands-on training, which includes site visits:
+A. The lead risk assessor course must last a minimum of 16 hours and must address the following topics with a minimum of four hours devoted to hands-on training, which includes site visits:

 1. Role and responsibilities of a risk assessor.

-2. Regulatory review.
-This entails a discussion of applicable federal, state and local regulations that pertain to lead-based paint, including distribution and thorough review of this chapter.
+2. Background information on federal, state, and local regulations and guidance that pertains to lead-based paint activities, including distribution and thorough review of this chapter.

 3. Collection of background information to perform risk assessment.